TonyYu2015/m-react/doc/HOOKS/useState.md

-# State
+# **useState**

-1. Create State
-2. Update State
->we know if we want to update a FunctionComponent, will use a function returned from state hooks, here we introduce it.
+> We know we can use `useState` hook to store status and update status in the Component.
+> Here we disucuss it in it's mount and update stage.

 ## Create State
-`useState` will be treated as `mountState`, here is the function
+`useState` will be treated as `mountState` in the mount stage

 ```javascript
 function mountState<S>(